-A research project, dissertation or thesis can be written in one of the following formats:
+A research report, dissertation or thesis can be written in one of the following formats:

-- Conventional format
+- Conventional format;

-- Article style format
+- Article style format;

-- Format of published papers (This option is only available for Doctor of Philosophy candidates)
+- Format of published papers (this option is only available for Doctoral programme by research candidates)

-These formats serve as a generic guideline for the postgraduate candidates in writing a research project, dissertation or thesis.
+These formats serve as a generic guideline for the postgraduate candidates in writing a research report, dissertation or thesis.
 Minor variation of the format as recommended by the faculty is allowed.
 Candidates are advised to discuss with their supervisors to determine which format is best suited for the nature of their research work.